Judge overturns porn conviction of Jared Fogle associate

-INDIANAPOLIS (AP) — A federal judge has overturned the child pornography conviction of an associate of disgraced former Subway pitchman Jared Fogle who had provided evidence that led to a criminal case against Fogle.
+INDIANAPOLIS (AP) — A federal judge has overturned the child pornography conviction of an associate of Jared Fogle who provided evidence that led to a criminal case the against disgraced former Subway pitchman.

-U.S. District Court Judge Tanya Walton Pratt ruled that the defense attorney for Russell Taylor, who was sentenced to 25 years in prison in 2015 for producing pornography, was ineffective because attorney Brad Banks failed to challenge three charges not supported by the legal facts of the case against Taylor.
+Russell Taylor was sentenced to 25 years in prison in 2015 for producing pornography.
+In a 32-page ruling issued Friday, U.S. District Court Judge Tanya Walton Pratt ruled that Taylor’s defense attorney, Brad Banks, was ineffective because he failed to challenge three charges not supported by the legal facts of the case.

 Pratt found that Banks did not inform Taylor that three of the sexual exploitation charges he was admitting to involved hidden-camera images of young, male relatives that did not involve the “sexually explicit conduct” necessary for the criminal charges, The Indianapolis Star reported.

-In her 32-page ruling issued Friday, Pratt found that Banks’ error poisoned Taylor’s entire the guilty plea and sentencing.
-She vacated Taylor’s conviction, setting the stage for a possible new trial on 10 remaining felony charges.
-Her ruling said that federal prosecutors and attorneys for Taylor agreed that was the “proper relief.”
+Vacating Taylor’s conviction, Pratt said Banks’ error ruined the entire proceedings, including his guilty plea and sentencing.

+The stage is now set for a possible new trial on 10 remaining felony charges.
+Pratt’s ruling said federal prosecutors and attorneys for Taylor agreed that was the “proper relief.”

 Brandon Sample, one of Taylor’s appellate attorneys, told the newspaper that the ruling “vindicates Mr. Taylor’s longstanding assertion that his plea was the product of ineffective assistance of counsel.”